 I was once the type of person who religiously watched my favorite TV shows each week, anxiously waiting for new ones to be released.
 However, after cutting the cord, I’ve found a million other uses for my time.
 I can honestly say I’m a much happier person because of it.
-Instead of going home from work and vegging out on the couch, I do more meaningful tasks such as: cooking, walking my dog, gardening, or catching up with friends.
+Instead of going home from work and vegging out on the couch, I do more meaningful tasks such as cooking, walking my dog, gardening, or catching up with friends.
 It is so simple and so fulfilling.
 I do not miss the tube at all.
 However, I still subscribe to Netflix, I can get my fix of TV if need be.
 For $8.99 a month, the basic membership gives me access rather than spending $100+ for cable packages.

 5. Gym Membership

 This has been the hardest for me, but the extra work I’ve put in so far has been worth the savings.
 Not only do I save on membership fees, but also on the commute time and gas money.
-I am fortunate to have a gym at my office, but without this I would still be able to stay fit.
+I am fortunate to have a gym at my office, but without this, I would still be able to stay fit.
 There are so many resources and free exercise routines available online that you can still get a full workout at home.
 Simply look up your favorite activity on YouTube.
-I bet you will find a dozen free channels to get your started.
-Whether you enjoy yoga, jazzercise or free weight training, there is certain to be something out there for you.
+I bet you will find a dozen free channels to get you started.
+Whether you enjoy yoga, jazzercise, or free weight training, there is certain to be something out there for you.